 One way to help students apply what they are learning is to relate the concepts to their own lives by forming connections.
 They may be formed between what is happening in their community or what they are hearing on the news.
 Either way, when students can take the content from the classroom and see it in action outside of the classroom, deeper understanding is occurring.

-Whether as a whole class or in small groups, students can address how some of the hottest issues in the news are impacted by federalism in some way.
+Whether as a whole class or in small groups, students address some of the hottest issues in the news are impacted by federalism.
 However, they will also see how people can have different beliefs and still work out a compromise.
 In this case, students will see how the federal government and state governments each have power over different issues in order to ensure citizens are included in the decision-making process throughout America.

 Federalism is a HUGE topic for students to learn.
 There are several terms and concepts to learn in addition to differences between the powers of the state and the national government.
 In order to help students gain mastery on this topic, it will be helpful to use a variety of activities.
 Not only will they make lessons more engaging, but students will be able to show what they know.

-After students can explain what federalism is and examples on the state versus federal power, they can be taken to an even deeper level.
-When examining fiscal responsibilities, students can be provided with scenarios/problems and then have to explain which program would be involved to solve the problem.
+After students can explain what federalism is and examples on the state versus federal power.
+Students can be provided with scenarios/problems and then have to explain which program would be involved to solve the problem.
 Then, to take the lesson even deeper, students can justify their decision and explain how they came to their answer.

 Leave a Reply